 Our wards

-Nottingham Children’s Hospital is working hard to ensure we are protecting everyone within our services through these challenging times and keep our services open.
+Nottingham Children’s Hospital is working hard to ensure we are protecting everyone within our services through these challenging times.
 These measures will help us to minimise the number of people in the hospital and reduce the risk of spreading infection to keep you and your family safe.

 If you have any questions, please do not hesitate to ask a member of the team.